 then $p = p'$, $\tree = \tree'$ modulo rewritings using \cref{eq:relationPosetsSeries} and~$\le_{M_i} = \le_{M'_i}$ for all~$i \in [p]$. \end{proposition}

 \begin{proof} Immediate by induction from \cref{lem:uniqueRelationSeriesPosetOperad}. \end{proof}

-\paraul{Series poset evaluations of series $k$-citelangis normal forms} As the operators of \cref{def:messyCitelangisSeriesActionPosets} on $k$-rooted $k$-posets do not verify all the messy series $k$-citelangis relations, the series poset evaluations of all syntax trees result to two many different $k$-posets.
+\paraul{Series poset evaluations of series $k$-citelangis normal forms} As the operations of \cref{def:messyCitelangisSeriesActionPosets} on $k$-rooted $k$-posets do not satisfy all the messy series $k$-citelangis relations, the series poset evaluations of all syntax trees result to too many different $k$-posets.
 To obtain an alternative combinatorial model for the messy series $k$-citelangis operad, we thus need to restrict our attention to series poset evaluations of normal forms of the messy series $k$-citelangis rewriting system described in \cref{subsubsec:rewritingSystemCitelangis}.

 \begin{definition} A \defn{series normal} $k$-poset is a $k$-poset that can be obtained as the series poset evaluation of a normal form of the messy series $k$-citelangis rewriting system. \end{definition}